Using geo-location data to fuel paid digital advertising

 Over the past year, there have been fewer in-person events than in years before.
 However, advertisers can still reach audiences that have previously attended their event using mobile location history.

 For example, a client of ours attends a large industry expo every year in the fall, which historically drives a large portion of their revenue.
 In 2020, the event was virtual, and they reached out for help to stay top of mind with the decision-makers who customarily would attend the event.
 We used mobile location history to target consumers within the radius of the event in 2019 with display and video ads.
-So while consumers were sitting in their respective cities and states watching the virtual event, our client reminded top of mind and drove engagement.
+So while consumers were sitting in their respective cities and states watching the virtual event, our client remained top of mind and drove engagement.

 Travel Industry